Managing Trauma in the Workplace

 Your employees are your most important asset for running your business and keeping it profitable.
 Research indicates that illness or a death in the family is the second most common problem which affects workplace performance. (stress is #1).
 When a death or other serious crisis occurs, on average it impacts the lives of more than 25 other people.
-Grief and loss can affect the individual or the entire team.
+Workplace trauma which includes grief and loss, can affect the individual or the entire team.
 Handling loss at work is challenging on a personal and professional level.

 While 84% of companies have Employee Assistance Programs, only 10% of employees use them.
 A manager needs to do more than just send a grieving individual to an EAP program which only addresses part of the grief/crisis picture.
 He or she needs to know: